-All levels of photographers are welcome, and with two instructors and a small group size of only eight participants, you will receive as much dedicated instruction as you desire.
+All levels of photographers are welcome, and with a small group size of only six participants, you will receive as much dedicated instruction as you desire.
 The workshop begins with an opening seminar about composition and in-field techniques to ensure that you hit the ground running when we start shooting.
 Near the end of the trip, we will hold a substantial processing session in the comfort of a hotel conference room.
-Our unique approach to this processing session involves a tag-team presentation of topics, alternating between instructors to build from a foundation of fundamental techniques towards a series of cutting-edge case studies.
+Our unique approach to this processing session involves a presentation of topics to build from a foundation of fundamental techniques towards a series of cutting-edge case studies.
 We cover a huge range of techniques, tips, and tricks, including raw file preparation, a variety of blending techniques, different approaches to focus stacking, creative dodging and burning, creating color harmonies, artistic finishing touches, and much more.
 Simply put, you're going to learn something!

 So come along, see Hawaii in a way few people ever do, and get the opportunity to create some images that even fewer get the chance to create!